People are giving tacos for no reason, help!

 There is one caveat where no message tacos are okay.
-Let’s say Barbara releases a new update and gets recognized for it in Slack.
-Oftentimes, people will give Barbara tacos with no message in response to the first recognition message.
-We call these follow-along tacos, where you’re agreeing with the recognition someone else already showed.
+Let's say Barbara releases a new update and gets recognized for it in Slack.
+Often, people will give Barbara tacos with no message in response to the first recognition message.
+We call these follow-along tacos, where you agree with the recognition someone else already showed.
 Those types of tacos are tasty!

-If you do have people giving tacos with no messages, try asking them to include them.
-You can always send them the Principles of the Taco Economy too.
+If you have people giving tacos with no messages, try asking them to include them.
+Of course, you can always send them the Principles of the Taco Economy too.

-- "@Erin your chili from today’s potluck was nothing short of remarkable! :taco:”
+- "@Erin, your chili from today's potluck was remarkable! :taco:"

-- “@Erin, I’m thankful to have a mentor as kind as you are, thanks for all the help improving my FEWD skills.”
+- "@Erin, I'm thankful to have a mentor as kind as you are.
+Thanks for all the help improving my FEWD skills. :taco:"

-Both tacos feel good, they’re honest, and fun to give; those are some good tacos!
+Both tacos feel good, honest, and fun to give; those are some good tacos!

 But, the first taco for chili can make some think it devalues the mentor taco.
 It doesn't, and that chili taco is crucial for a healthy taco community.

-If you’re doing rewards and worry that people will get tacos too fast, you can increase the price of your rewards.
-We call this taco inflation, and it's much better than trying to get people to give less.
+If you're doing rewards and worry that people will get tacos too fast, you can increase the price of your rewards.
+We call this taco inflation, and it's much better than getting people to give less.

 Have a question?
 Please contact us: https://www.heytaco.chat/support